T0bC/morphotester/README.md

 ## File Type and Size

-MorphoTester accepts `.ply` Stanford PLY format surface mesh files.
+MorphoTester accepts `.ply` Stanford PLY format surface mesh files (ASCII and binary).
 Triangulated surface mesh files (surfaces comprised of multiple interconnected triangular polygons in three-dimensional space) can be generally described by the number of triangular polygons comprising each mesh.

+**Note on vertex properties (new in v1.2):** PLY files may contain additional vertex properties beyond the required x, y, z coordinates (e.g., vertex colors, normals, alpha channels).
+MorphoTester now automatically extracts only the spatial coordinates and ignores any extra properties, so files exported with color or other attributes will load correctly.
+Previous versions required PLY files to contain only x, y, z vertex data.

 **Performance considerations:**